Dhruvi2416/React_userList_Practical-04/README.md

 User_List UI

-It is a simple Static UI of user List with their details.
+It is a simple template that fetches user information from API with pagination.

 Getting Started: